Liverpool Shatter Spurs Top Four Bid As Villa Eye Champions League - UrduPoint

 Liverpool Shatter Spurs' Top Four Bid As Villa Eye Champions League

-Needing a win at Anfield to close the gap on fourth-placed Villa, Tottenham slumped to a fourth successive loss to leave their Champions League hopes in tatters.
+Needing a win at Anfield to close the gap on fourth-placed Villa, Tottenham slumped to a fourth successive league loss for the first time since 2004.

 Villa are seven points ahead of fifth-placed Tottenham, who have a game in hand but will miss out on the top four if Unai Emery's men win one of their remaining two matches.